Invest or divest? The BIG question for landlords in 2019

 You don’t have to be a Latin scholar to know that, over the last 12 months, changes to government policy began to bite property investors hard – with tightened underwriting regulations, new rules around tenants and stamp duty hikes putting the pressure on the UK’s private rented sector.

 Cutting mortgage tax relief was, for many landlords, the rotten cherry on a particularly sour cake.
-And investors voted with their feet with buy-to-let mortgage applications dropping to a four-year low and growth in London property prices falling to its lowest in five years.

 Many landlords will be wondering what else could happen to their businesses in the New Year, and whether property investment remains the right game to play.